BayouBeast/ELK-Stack-Azure-Project/README.md

   using administrative privilege's on a network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - Filebeat watches for irregularities in files by "harvesting" them.
 Harvesters read the content within a file adn sends the content to an output of events which can be further analyzed.

-- _TODO: What does Metricbeat record?_
+- Metricbeat records metrics from data running on and through services services and

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.